 Make your home as efficient as possible with integrated controls that control the ductless and oil-based heating systems in your home.
-Mike Cappuccio, owner of N.E.T.R., Inc., discusses the benefits of an integrated control system.
+Mike Cappuccio, founder of N.E.T.R., Inc., discusses the benefits of an integrated control system.
 Listen or read more to find out about integrated controls.

 John Maher: Hi, I’m John Maher.
 I’m here today with Mike Cappuccio, owner of N.E.T.R., Inc., a heating and cooling company in Massachusetts with a focus on Mitsubishi ductless heating and cooling products.
 Today we’re talking about integrated controls for ductless and oil-based heating systems.
 Welcome, Mike.

 Mike Cappuccio: Good morning John, how are you?

 John: Good.
 So, Mike, if I install a ductless heating system in my home, which already has an oil-based heating system or maybe even a propane system or a gas system, why would I keep my old traditional heating system as well?